Nootrobox/COAs/README.md

 ## Pull Requests

-Please check to make sure your plans fall within Nootrobox's scope.
+Please check to make sure your plans fall within HVMN's scope.
 This often means opening up a [discussion](https://reddit.com/r/nootrobox).

 Non-Production Pull Requests such as typo fixes or documentation improvements are highly encouraged and are often accepted immediately.